OpenSourceTreasure/No-Distraction-Dark-Mode-HTML-Webpage/README.md

 </body>
 </html>
 ```
 A dark mode background image for your smartphone.
 Skip the busy images that your apps are covering and go for simplicity!
+I created the image is what I believe is the largest commonly used resolution for smartphones - 3200 x 1440.
+It should resize perfectly for any smaller resolution as there are no pixels in it - just dark mode black.
 The below image can be downloaded as well.

 ![screenshot](Dark%20Mode%20Phone%20Background.png)